-Hansgrohe product safety guidelines surpass industry specifications, and it offers result a 5-year manufacturer guarantee.
+Hansgrohe product safety guidelines surpass industry specifications, and it offers result a five-year manufacturer guarantee.

 The company aims for simplicity, efficiency and making their customers’ lives easier.

-Hansgrohe EcoSmart uses flow limitation to reduce water consumption by up to 60% and QuickClean is a time-saving solution – you simply remove limescale residue away with a rub of the thumb.
+Hansgrohe EcoSmart uses flow limitation to reduce water consumption by up to 60 per cent, and QuickClean is a time-saving solution – you remove limescale residue away with a rub of the thumb.